Available at Amazon!

 Pair the book with:

-The deep, ice-gouged 29 mile long glacial enclave of Port Nellie Juan (PNJ) combined with Kings Bay creates the longest fiord in Prince William Sound.
+The deep, ice-gouged 29-mile-long glacial enclave of Port Nellie Juan (PNJ) includes a diverse collection of tributary fiords and steep-walled inlets.
 Samuel Applegate, who commanded the schooner Nellie Juan is credited with being the first to map the area in 1887.
-The northern edge of the sprawling Sargent Icefield stands above Port Nellie Juan and Kings Bay, greatly influencing the local weather.
-Windy conditions in PNJ are usually hard to escape, but sometimes possible at the bottom of Port Nellie Juan, at the fiord's elbow, in a granite basin known as Deep Water Bay.
+The northern edge of the sprawling Sargent Icefield stands above Port Nellie Juan and Kings Bay, and greatly influencing the local weather.
+Windy conditions in PNJ are frequently hard to escape, but some relief may be found at the fiord's elbow, in a granite basin known as Deep Water Bay.

-For kayakers, summer breezes usually subside during evening hours, only to begin again by late morning.
+For kayakers and mariners visiting PNJ, summer breezes usually begin by late morning and subside during evening hours.
 Beach camping sites in Port Nellie Juan are mostly tide sensitive, especially along low-lying waterfronts in sheltered areas.
 The drier, less likely to flood, campsites are situated on the Nellie Juan Glacier moraine at the head of Derickson Bay, which can serve as a base for additional exploration of Port Nellie Juan and Kings Bay.
 Other reliable campsites are marked on the PNJ overview map.
-To know more about PNJ and the western sound order the guidebook, paperback or Epub, at Amazon, Google Play or at Apple Books.